marcus-grant/notes/flask.md

 In this case that is the root of the server.
 Which will then respond with an HTTP response which could have custom headers, HTML, JSON, or whatever other content is valid for an HTTP response.

+### Routes as Decorators

+Flask defines a `route` [decorator][py-deco-zk] that takes a string as an argument, which is the route relative to the server's base URL.

 ### Responding with HTML